JudeWillmer/Windows-Server-2022-Lab/02 - Group Policy/README.md

 ## Implementation

 I configured the **Desktop Wallpaper** policy within the **Default Domain Policy** using **Group Policy Management**.
-The policy specifies a centrally managed wallpaper stored on the server and applies it automatically to users when the policy is updated, helping maintain a consistent desktop appearance across the organisation.
+The policy specifies a centrally managed wallpaper stored in a **network-accessible shared folder** on the server using a **UNC path**, allowing the desktop wallpaper to be applied automatically to domain users when Group Policy is refreshed.

 ---